 In other words, the involved partner must be honest about all aspects of the affair.
 Moving on too fast usually backfires, leaving the injured party reeling and the problem unresolved.
 “Many people believe that too much discussion just reopens the wound; but, in fact, the wound needs to be exposed to the light of day so that it can heal,” says Vaughan.
 “The involved partner must answer questions and soothe the injured partner for as long as that person needs.”

 Psychologist Janis Abrahms Spring says the ultimate goal to being an open book is restoring trust to the relationship.
 She suggests couples make a list of the trust-enhancing behaviors that will help them heal.
 Both partners typically need compassion for their feelings, she says, but “the hurt partner shoulders a disproportionate share of the burden of recovery and may require some sacrificial gifts to redress the injury caused.”

 Such sacrificial gifts could range from a request that the unfaithful partner change jobs to avoid contact with the “special friend” to access to that partner’s e-mail account and/or cell phone.

 An emotional affair can really rattle a marriage, but statistically they rarely result in divorce.
 In fact, in many cases, through hard work the couple can create an even stronger marriage than they had previously.
-We are certainly proof of that!

 Please be sure to leave your comments, and if you would like to get our blog updates via email or other means please subscribe to our RSS feed by clicking the RSS button in the upper right hand corner.
 Additionally, take a moment to subscribe to our blog and you will receive the “8-Part Mini Ecourse and the ebook, “Togetherness: Keys to Making it Happen in Your Relationship” and regular bonus resources delivered to your email.
 Thanks for reading!!